The programme aims to:

 Trips and enhancement opportunities

-Students are required to purchase a Scrub top to take part in practical sessions
+Students are required to purchase branded polo shirts to take part in practical sessions and for presentations